-Due to my rather uncomfortable sunburn from my previous day on the Cape Peninsula, I awoke on my second day in Cape Town just wanting to spend the day relaxing, but wanting to explore at the same time, so what to do?
+Due to my rather uncomfortable sunburn from my previous day on the Cape Peninsula, I awoke on my second day in Cape Town wanting to spend the day relaxing, but really wanting to explore at the same time, so what to do?

 The Constantia winelands within Cape Town were the perfect cure for what ailed me.
 Drinking wine, eating food and becoming less aware of my sunburn with every sip?
 Yes please!